They learned to fly together and each of them flew high!

 Different trains propelled them:

-my father south and then to a small airfield.
+my father south and then west to a small airfield.

 Nicknames replaced family names.